ATL64/electoral-systems/app/texts/about.md

 This tool is currently under development; in the near future we're planning to improve the visualisation, add metrics, countries and elections.
-We also open-sourced the code at https://github.com/Valiant-Data/electoral-systems, so that people can contribute if they want to.
+We also open-sourced the code at https://github.com/Valiant-Data/electoral-systems, so that anyone who wants can contribute.

 If you have any suggestions or find any bugs/malfunctions, please contact us at alejandrodemiquel@gmail.com.